seanh/PyBlosxom-tumblelog/README.markdown

 as you can see, the template file references the same keys that were used in the entry file.
-It's up to you to ensure this correspondence between your YAML entry files and their corresponding templates.
+It's up to you to ensure this correspondence between your YAML entry files and their templates.
 You can make up whatever template files you want: links, quotes, pictures, books, and then make entry files for them.
 For more examples have a look at the example